adh-partnership/api/README.md

 - online - Webhook for displaying online controllers
 - seniorstaff - Webhook for displaying senior staff messages
 - uploads - Action logs for uploaded files
+- pending_feedback - Notification about new feedback submissions
+- broadcast_feedback - Approved feedback reports are broadcast to this webhook, intended to be public praises
+- role - Notifications about added/removed roles
+- visitng_application - Notifications related to Visiting Applications (new, approved, denied, etc), should be restricted

 ### Kubernetes